popolo-project/popolo-spec/specs/speech.md

 * The term `creator` is used instead of `speaker` (which would be clearer), to be consistent with the [Motion](/specs/motion.html) class.
 * The value of the `role` property is a string, instead of an `org:Role`.
-* The term `classification` is used instead of `additionalType`, to be consistent with the Organization class.
-* The value of the `classification` property is a string, instead of a `skos:Concept`.

 <ul class="nav nav-tabs no-js">
   <li><a href="#speech-schema">JSON Schema</a></li>